Assessment and Approvals of Prospective Adopters

 Where there is doubt, potential applicants should be asked to seek independent advice.

-Applications are welcome from those who live within travelling distance of any of the One Adoption Offices.
+Applications are welcome from those who live within reasonable travelling distance of any of the One Adoption Offices.

 Child Care Experience